 Who is Fernando?

-Before that, I worked at NASA Jet Propulsion Lab, studying the role of the Cryosphere in the Earth's climate system and its implication on future sea-level change.
+Before that, I worked at the NASA Jet Propulsion Laboratory, studying the role of the Cryosphere in the Earth's climate system and its implication on future sea-level change.
 I used high-performance computing to analyze three decades of radar and laser satellite measurements and quantify ice sheet loss.

 Before that, I got my PhD in Geophysics from the University of California, San Diego, where I developed statistical methods for satellite data fusion and change detection to study ice-ocean-atmosphere interactions.